srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 This one is obvious.
 The higher the number of hidden nodes the more the network will adapt to the training data and "remember" it, thereby preventing *generalization*.
 But *generalization*, i.e. the ability to apply features that have been *learned* during training to completely new and unknown data sets, is exactly what we want from our network.

 On the other side, the smaller the number of nodes in the hidden layer, the less complexity the network will be able to grasp.
-For example, in our MNIST databases, there may be many different ways of handwriting a "4".
+For example, in our MNIST database, there may be many different ways of hand-writing a "4".
 The more complex our data set, the more hidden nodes are needed.

-Via numerous trials I found that using 20 nodes int he hidden layer achieves the best result.
+Via numerous trials I found that using 20 nodes in the hidden layer achieves the best result.

 ### Activation Function

 This one is also obvious, albeit a little less so.
-I found that changing the *activation function* requires to make additional parameter changes to avoid a significant performance hit.
+I found that changing the *activation function* requires to make additional parameters change as well to avoid a significant performance hit.
-In particular, the *activation function* is linked to what initial weights were chosen (see below) as well as what learning rate was defined (see below).
+In particular, the *activation function* is linked to what initial weights were chosen (see below) and to what learning rate was defined (see below).

-In my tests I found that SIGMOID performed slightly better than TANH, although I suppose this is due to my overall design or other network parameters.
+In my tests I found that SIGMOID performed slightly better than TANH, although I suppose this is due to my overall design and network parameters.
 Based on my reading I had expected that TANH outperforms SIGMOID.

 ### Initial Weights

 This one is a lot less obvious.
-The weights in neural networks are usually initialized using random values 0 to +1 or -1 to +1..
+The weights in neural networks are usually initialized using random values 0 to +1 or -1 to +1.
 In fact, in my previous 1-layer MNIST network I had found that initializing all weights to 0.5 leads to almost the same result as initializing them to a random value 0-1.

-Now, having been added a hidden layer, the network behaves very differently.
+Now, with the added hidden layer and use of an activation function, the network behaves very differently.

 I started by using random values 0-1 and wondered about the desastrous performance.
 I then changed to include negative values, i.e. using random values -1 to +1 which improved performance a lot.
-If you read about how SIGMOID and TANH works, it becomes less surprising why this subtle change bears such a large impact.
+If you understand how SIGMOID and TANH work, though, it's less of a surprise why this subtle change bears such a large impact.

-Yet, while I was trying to further fine-tune the network, I found that another subtle change greatly impacts the network's accuracy:
-Instead of using random values between -1 and +1 and used values between 0 and +1 and made every second value negative.
+Yet, while I was trying to further fine-tune the network, I found that another subtle change significantly improved the network's accuracy: instead of using random values between -1 and +1 I used values between 0 and +1 and made every second value negative.

 ```c
     for (int o=0;o<weightCount;o++) {